Gradient and Spin Echo Pulse Sequences#

 Ideally, the magnetic field is uniform in the absense of any applied gradients.
 However, in practice there are unavoidable variations in the magnetic field that lead to changes in resonance frequency.
 These magnetic field variations are referred to as “off-resonance”, and can be represented as

-This typically includes imperfections in the main \(B_0\) magnetic as well as subject-specific changes in the magnetic field that are largely due to magnetic susceptibility effects.
+These are due imperfections in the main \(B_0\) magnet as well as subject-specific changes in the magnetic field that are largely due to magnetic susceptibility effects.

 Effects of Off-resonance and T2*#